tomgrek/hackathon-skeleton/README.md

 Set up the machine with ```hostname dev``` ('dev' is my machine name here) and by editing /etc/hosts.
 You'll need to have a domain name, with DNS (I use Google Domains) pointing to the Linode's IP address.
 (The domain I use is exploitip.com).

 Whilst you're playing with the DNS, create a sub-domain to deploy your project to.
-Or create many, e.g. project1.exploitip.com, project2.exploitip.com, etc. Point them at the Linode.
+Or create many, e.g. project1.exploitip.com, project2.exploitip.com, etc. This guide describes the latter, slightly more complicated situation, assuming you don't want to spin up a server for each project (until you start to scale, that is!)
+But you can easily cut bits out and follow this guide -- including the Docker bits -- if you want a strictly one project, one (or many) server approach, say if you start getting more traffic.
+Point each sub-domain at the Linode.

 Next, run (as root) ```apt-get update && apt-get install dmsetup```.
 Then run ```dmsetup mknodes```.
 I don't know what dmsetup does, only that due to some incompatibility between Docker and Ubuntu 16, you need to do this before installing Docker, otherwise the install hangs.